BD-MF/POS4ASC/README.md

         --mode evluate
         --weight
     ```
-* An example of evaluation with roberta on the adversarial test set
+* An example of evaluation with Roberta w/ position-biased weight on the adversarial test set
     ```bash
     python run.py
         --model_name roberta